Who regulates the quarry operation?

 As regulators, our role is to ensure that operators in our state adhere to all relevant legislation.
 Understanding and responding promptly to community concerns is vital to our ability to regulate effectively.

-To protect communities from potential risks from airborne dust, overarching policies (Environmental Protection (Air Quality) Policy 2016) apply to all operations in the state.
-Operators must also adhere to site specific requirements (MOP/PEPR2015/005).
-A failure to comply with either of these will result in regulatory action by DEM or the EPA.
+To protect communities from potential risks from airborne dust, overarching policies (Environment Protection (Air Quality) Policy 2016) apply to all operations in the state.
+Adbri must also adhere to site specific requirements in the combined Mine Operations Plan and Program for Environmental Protection and Rehabilitation (MOP/PEPR2015/005), approved by DEM.
+Failure to comply with either of these will result in regulatory action by DEM or the EPA.

-Am I at risk of silicosis or other health risks?
+Am I at risk of silicosis or other health issues?

 Why is there so much dust on my car and in my home?

-The EPA conducted an air quality study in 2017 that investigated sources of dust at Sellicks Beach.
-The study identified several local sources of dust, including the Sellicks Hill Quarry.
+The EPA conducted a detailed air quality study in 2017 that investigated sources of dust at Sellicks Beach.
+The study identified several local sources of dust, including the Sellicks Hill Quarry, as well as fine sand particles and salt from the sea and beaches.
 Further information can be found in the EPA’s Sellicks Beach air quality report.

 How do I lodge concerns or complaints in regard to the quarry?